mike-herman/DirectMailAPI/README.md

 Despite not explicitly using `auc` as a scoring metric, the model had a fairly high AUC score of 91%.
 On a test set of 4,000 data points, the model would select 7.2% of individuals to target and would expect a 92.7% response rate.
 This would leave out 264 individuals who _would have_ responded if mailed.
 But lowering our targeting threshold to capture those individuals would require sending more mailers than we would recoup in expected profit.

 You can read more about the model development in the `models/notebooks/model_notebook.ipynb` file.

+# The Workflow

+This project is meant to be a jumping off point for an ongoing model used by an organization.
+The workflow to further improve this application would look like this.

+1. Create a new notebook to develop a new version of the model.
+You'll need to specify the S3 or database connection to wherever the data is.
+Develop the model as needed.
+Once you find the `best_model` and finish the final `best_model.fit()`, you can pickle that model object to models/mode_store/vX.X.
+2. Add "vX.X" to the api.yml file enums and the data_model.py enums.
+Assuming we're not using any new data fields, no other changes to data_model.py or serve_model.py should be necessary.
+If we are using new data fields (e.g. new columns specified in the request API) then we'll need to edit the api.yml, the and data_model.py file accordingly.
+3. Create and run unit tests in the tests directory.
+Make sure they all pass.
+4. Start the application locally by running `fastapi dev main.py` in the terminal.
+This will launch the app to http://localhost:8080.
+Run some test queries on the local API (e.g. using Postman).
+5. If deploying using fly.io, all you need to do is `fly deploy` in the terminal to deploy the new application model.
+6. Run some test queries on the production server (e.g. using Postman).

+In this case, I have not set up a separate fly.io test server to delpoy to.
+Typically, this would be done before step 5 above.

 # Where to find this model